ENikS/bitcoin-dev-msvc/README.md

 ## Ready to ... well, still workign on few bits and pieces.

-- Need to deal with these unit tests which require generated data headers
+- Need to deal with these generated unit test data headers
+- There are quite a few vector boundry violations
-- etc.
+- And etc.